Logiqx/wca-ipy/docker/README.md

 ##### MYSQL_RANDOM_ROOT_PASSWORD

-The root user will be assigned a random password on start-up.
-It can be found in the Docker logs.
+The root user is assigned a random password on start-up and can be found in the Docker logs.

 ```sh
 $ docker logs wca_mariadb_1 2>&1 | grep -i generated